CHR to probe killing of chainsaw operators allegedly mistaken for NPA rebels

-TACLOBAN, Philippines – The Commission on Human Rights (CHR) office in Eastern Visayas will be conducting an independent investigation into the killing of two chainsaw operators, whom their families claim were mistaken for communist rebels.
+TACLOBAN, Philippines – The Commission on Human Rights (CHR) office in Eastern Visayas will conduct an investigation into the killing of two chainsaw operators, whom their families claim were mistaken for communist rebels.

-Troops of Philippine National Police Special Action Force reported that they had an encounter with 20 members of New Peoples Army (NPA) in Sitio Ibaliw, Barangay Capacuhan, Palapag, Northern Samar, on Friday afternoon, May 5.
+The Philippine National Police Special Action Force reported that they had an encounter with 20 members of the New People’s Army (NPA) in Sitio Ibaliw, Barangay Capacuhan, Palapag in Northern Samar, on Friday afternoon, May 5.

 CHR condemned the killing.
 Eastern Visayas Director Desiree Pontejos told Rappler in an interview on Monday, May 8, that no circumstances or ideology can justify violations of human rights, more so any killing.